Tūrongo: Courtship of Rua-pū-tahanga

-The sad song, Hei konā ra, e whare kikino, tū mai ai ("Farewell, evil house, remain there") that Tūrongo sung as he departed is preserved in Āpirana Ngata's collection of Māori songs, Nga Moteatea.
+The sad song, Hei konā ra, e whare kikino, tū mai ai ("Farewell, evil house, remain there") that Tūrongo sang as he departed is preserved in Āpirana Ngata's collection of Māori songs, Nga Moteatea.

-Courtship of Māhina-o-rangi
+Courtship of Māhina-a-rangi

-Tūrongo travelled east, seeking to marry Māhina-o-rangi of Ngāti Kahungunu, a daughter of Te Angiangi (also called Te Angi-o-tū) and descendant of Rākei-hikuroa.
+Tūrongo travelled east, seeking to marry Māhina-a-rangi of Ngāti Kahungunu, a daughter of Te Angiangi (also called Te Angi-o-tū) and descendant of Rākei-hikuroa.
 When he arrived at her village near Pukehou in Hawke's Bay, he found the people building a house and joined in the work, impressing the people with his skill at splitting timber.
 Privately Te Angiangi encouraged his daughter to take him as a husband.
-For a number of nights, Māhina-o-rangi covered herself in raukawa perfume and met Tūrongo as he was heading to sleep, without revealing who she was.
+For a number of nights, Māhina-a-rangi covered herself in raukawa perfume and met Tūrongo as he was heading to sleep, without revealing who she was.
 Eventually, this became public knowledge and the pair were married.

 Return to Waikato

-After the marriage had taken place, Tūrongo's elderly father, Tāwhao, travelled to Pukehou and invited Tūrongo to return to Kāwhia.
+After the marriage had taken place, Tūrongo's elderly father Tāwhao travelled to Pukehou and invited Tūrongo to return to Kāwhia.
 There he divided his lands between Whatihua and Tūrongo, roughly along the aukati line that later formed the northern boundary of the King Country.
 The north went to Whatihua, who remained at Kāwhia, while the south went to Tūrongo, who was sent inland and settled at Rangiātea, near Waikeria and Ōtorohanga.

-Tūrongo had told Māhina-o-rangi to come to join him when she was ready to give birth.
+Tūrongo had told Māhina-a-rangi to come to join him when she was ready to give birth.
 When that time approached, she went with a party of her people via Lake Waikaremoana, Te Wairoa, and Rotorua, before heading west.
-At Ōkoroire and the hot spring where she bathed afterwards is now known as Te Wai Takahanga a Māhina-o-rangi.
+At Ōkoroire she gave birth and the hot spring where she bathed afterwards is now known as Te Wai Takahanga a Māhina-a-rangi.
 She named the son Raukawa, after the perfume she had worn when he was conceived.
 Then she carried on, crossing the Waikato River north of Cambridge.
-At this point her dog ran off to Tūrongo and brought him to meet Māhina-o-rangi.
+At this point her dog ran off to Tūrongo and brought him to meet Māhina-a-rangi.
 Tūrongo led her and her people to Rangiātea, and carried out the tohi baptismal ritual for Raukawa.

 The family are mentioned in a nineteenth century song, Te pātere a Ngoki.
-The official residence of the Maori king and the meeting house at Turangawaewae marae in Ngaruawahia are Turongo House and Mahinarangi meeting house, named in honour of the couple.
+The official residence of the Māori king and the meeting house at Turangawaewae marae in Ngāruawāhia are Turongo House and Mahinarangi meeting house, named in honour of the couple.
 The names were suggested by Sir Āpirana Ngata, to commemorate the links between Tainui and Ngāti Porou, which had supplied funding and carvers for the construction of the buildings.

 Family

-Tūrongo and Māhina-o-rangi had two offspring:
+Tūrongo and Māhina-a-rangi had two offspring: